orthanc-mirrors/orthanc-book/Sphinx/source/faq/orthanc-storage.rst

 * By directly reading the content of ``OrthancStorage``, you bypass all the locking mechanisms used by Orthanc, which might result in data corruption.
+* One SQLite database should be accessed by at most one process at any time to avoid any problem (e.g. with NFS filesystems), for reasons that are `explained in the SQLite FAQ
+  <https://www.sqlite.org/faq.html#q5>`__.
+Orthanc will stop if it
+  receives the ``SQLITE_BUSY`` status.

 As a consequence, it is **HIGHLY recommended NOT to directly access** the ``OrthancStorage`` folder and the SQLite database.
 Use the